Welcome to ACEP’s Clinical Emergency Data Registry

 Past Webinars and Educational Resources

-With the CEDR Qualified Clinical Data Registry (QCDR) option in 2018, emergency physicians and clinicians may choose to report the following QCDR Measures, QPP Measures, and eCQMs to receive credit for MIPS quality reporting.
-Quality Improvement (QI) measures and EQUAL measures are not eligible to be reported for MIPS Quality Reporting through CEDR.
+With the CEDR Qualified Clinical Data Registry (QCDR) option in 2019, clinicians may choose to report the following QCDR Measures, MIPS Measures, and eCQMs to receive credit for MIPS quality reporting.
+Quality Improvement (QI) measures and E-QUAL measures are not eligible to be reported for MIPS Quality Reporting through CEDR.

 QCDR Measures Supported